takanory/slides/20190824pyconmy/PITCHME.md

 ### Plusplus function using Peewee ORM

 * Motivation
-  * In PyCon JP, I want to make a culture that appreciates each other staff
+  * In PyCon JP, I want to make a culture that appreciates each other staff 👍

 +++

 ### Install Peewee

-* simple and small ORM.
+* Simple and small ORM.
   * a small, expressive ORM
   * python 2.7+ and 3.4+ (developed with 3.6)
   * supports sqlite, mysql and postgresql
 * [`docs.peewee-orm.com`](http://docs.peewee-orm.com/en/latest/)
+* Install:
-* Install: `$ pip install peewee`
+  * `$ pip install peewee`

 +++